SecretsAndLies/Bristol-C/12/Testing/README.txt

 after changing how I rounded, I was able to get all but four to perfectly match.
 Most likely because of the same bug, labyrinth was going out of bounds.

 - fequal to handle floating point imprecision

 - added a add_to_angle and subtract from angle to avoid overflow issues.

+- As above, created functions to test the main functionality.
+Occasionally it was simpler to have a function test bevhiour of multiple functions, for example, test_get_and_set_variables tests the beheviour of three functions.

+- out of bounds causes error and exit.

+- all globals, no loop scoping.